 My research has examined the gendered impacts of the coronavirus pandemic.
-This has included co-authoring a Promundo report with Ruxton on the connections between masculinities and Covid-19, researching the consequences of the pandemic for work with men and boys in Europe, and how to build gender equality in the North East business sector in the wake of Covid-19.
-I have also investigated with Westmarland and others the experiences of male victims of domestic abuse during the pandemic.
+This has included co-authoring report for the international NGO Equimundo with Ruxton on the connections between masculinities and Covid-19, researching the consequences of the pandemic for work with men and boys in Europe, and how to build gender equality in the North East business sector in its wake.
+With Westmarland and colleagues we have also explored the experiences of male victims of domestic abuse during Covid-19.

-I am a trustee for White Ribbon UK and co-chair the steering group for Changing Relations CIC.
-Since I first started studying sociology, feminist ideas have had a profound impact on me, and these continue to provide the primary inspiration for my work.
-As a result, I am also interested in the varied ways in which men respond to feminism.
+I am a trustee for White Ribbon UK and steering group chair for Changing Relations CIC.
+Since I first started studying sociology, feminist ideas have had a profound impact on me, and these continue to provide the main inspiration for my work.
+As a result, I am also interested in men's varied responses to feminism.